Electricity price statistics

 - Energy (nrg), see:

-- Energy Statistics: gas and electricity prices - New methodology from 2007 onwards (nrg_pc)
+- Energy statistics - natural gas and electricity prices (from 2007 onwards) (nrg_pc)

-- Energy Statistics: gas and electricity prices - Old methodology until 2007 (nrg_pc_h)
+- Energy statistics - natural gas and electricity prices (until 2007) (nrg_pc_h)

 Methodology / Metadata